DorothyTamYiLing/GWarrange/documents/tutorials.md

 Generate number of unique pattterns and p value significance threshold information:
 ```
-#count_patterns.py is a script from pyseer package for calculating p-value threshold using Bonferroni correction
+#count_patterns.py is a script from pyseer package for calculating p-value threshold using Bonferroni correction.
+To access pyseer scripts, one needs to have cloned the pyseer github repository and go to scripts/directory.
 ./scripts/count_patterns.py kmer_patterns.txt > count_pattern.txt
 ```
 Extract kmers with p value below the the significance threshold: